Karl Kassulke: Legacy

 Kassulke was immortalized in NFL lore by NFL Films' official highlight film for Super Bowl IV.
 Kansas City Chiefs coach Hank Stram, who was wired for sound by NFL Films executive producer Ed Sabol, noted the confusion in the Vikings' defense due to the Chiefs' shifting offense and quipped, "Kassulke was running around there like it was a Chinese fire drill".
+Kassulke himself said after the game, "'I think the main thing, due to their different sets, was our moment of hesitation.
+We were not a hell-bent team like we normally were'".
+In this last game before the merger of the American Football League and National Football League, Kassulke graciously added "'Personnel wise they are as fine a team as we faced all year.
+They are as fine a team as any in the NFL'".